 That DVD and the live CD were both due to be part of a Bad News box set that was severely delayed when the original crowdfunding company selling it (PledgeMusic) collapsed in 2019.
 It was eventually released in late 2020, but it’s abundantly clear from all the reviews, including a Youtube unboxing and the Amazon feedback, that it doesn’t contain everything that was originally promised, and what little it does have is of poor quality.
 They clearly cut a lot of corners to get it out, which is very disappointing.
 So I’m glad I waited for those reviews and didn’t fork out for it, instead just buying the DVD and CD sets on their own.
 The picture and sound quality haven’t been remastered, but it’s reasonable enough, and it’s clearly the best we can hope for now.
 The small red on black text in the booklet is impossible for me to read too, but I’ve been able to scan it and blow it up on my computer screen, so I could read it there.
 But the DVD’s the important part anyway, so I’m glad I got that.

-This month I continued my Queen At 50 series with an epic set of posts about their iconic album A Night At The Opera, exploring Tracks 1-7, 8-10, 11-12 and cover versions of Bohemian Rhapsody in a lot of detail.
+This month I continued my Queen At 50 series with an epic trilogy of posts about their iconic album A Night At The Opera, exploring Tracks 1-7, 8-10 & 11-12 in a lot of detail.
 And I shared some photos of a walk I took around some Queen locations in London too.

 And on other Queen-related notes I also enjoyed:

 - Peter Freestone’s memories of Christmas with Freddie – Spending yuletide in Freddie’s company sounds like it would have been so much fun, he was determined for everyone to have a good time.

 - One Beautiful Christmas Day – The lovely new Christmas single by Kerry Ellis & Brian May, which she also sang on a live Instagram Stream using an instrumental recording by Brian.